michaelrothkopf/rog-server/README.md

 The Friendship model also contains helper functions for retrieving users' friend lists and friend requests.

 [User](src/core/db/schemas/User.model.ts) stores the user data that ROG needs to function.
 Most of these fields are standard, but it has two special features: a "locked" field, representing whether a site administrator has locked the user's account, preventing a login, and "lastLogin"/"lastLogout" Date fields which will, in the future, allow other users to see if their friends are online.
 (This feature will be most useful once I've added messaging.)

+### Route Structure

+The REST routes are structured to match the underlying database models they access.

+The [authentication routes](src/routes/auth.ts) contains utility methods and route handlers that allow users to create accounts and log in via the login page.
+(Note that the live server authentication is handled by the [live module's SocketServer class](src/core/live/SocketServer.ts).)
+Authentication routes depend heavily on the [common authentication utility file](src/core/auth/auth.ts), which contains helper functions for password and Authtoken verification.
+These routes relate to both the User and Authtoken models in the database.

+The [friends routes](src/routes/friends.ts) exclusively deal with friendships.
+They allow users to see their friend list, check incoming friend requests, accept/decline requests, send friend requests, and remove friends.